What is a Retainer Fee?

 Once the retainer fee is paid, the lawyer can protect the client from any unforeseen circumstances during or before the occurrence of the business transactions.
 If the lawyer wins the case, he can charge his fees & adjust the receivables against the retainer amount.

 In case of any unexpected event, the lawyer can receive compensation for the work performed.
-Choosing a right lawyer is also important, since lawyer may settle the case even without going to the court procedures.
+Choosing a right lawyer is also essential, since lawyer may settle the case even without going to the court procedures.

 - As the name suggests, you retain the best of experts with you.

-- You get assured services in a timely manner.
+- You get assured services promptly.

 - Retainer fee ensures good relationships among the payer & service provider.